-As traffic lawyers in Charleston, South Carolina, we’ve helped drivers who’ve lost their license because the Department of Motor Vehicles (DMV) declared them to be a Habitual Traffic Offender (“habitual offenders”).
+As both criminal defense attorneys and DUI defense lawyers in Charleston, South Carolina we’ve helped drivers who’ve lost their license because the Department of Motor Vehicles (DMV) declared them to be Habitual Traffic Offenders (“habitual offenders”) under South Carolina Code Section 56-1-1020.
 The consequences of being designated as a habitual offender in South Carolina can be devastating especially because you can’t drive for five (5) years.
 Also, you can’t get a route-restricted license.
 Lastly, if you drive during that five-year period, the criminal penalties can be severe.
-This article explains the law in South Carolina regarding habitual offenders and how to get your license to drive back as soon as possible.
+This article explains the law in South Carolina regarding habitual offenders and how to get your driver’s license back.

-Who is an Habitual Offender in South Carolina?
+What is a Habitual Offender in South Carolina?

 3 Major Traffic Violations Within 3 Years – If you have 3 convictions for “major” traffic violations in a 3-year span, you can be declared a habitual offender.
 “Major” traffic offenses include: